 - How can I tell if the stone is high quality?
 Morganite should be clean to the eye without any imperfections or marks.
 Flaws can lessen the quality of morganite and make it less desirable.

 How to Care for Your Morganite Engagement Ring

-“The simplest way to clean it at home is to fill a bowl with warm water and a squeeze of dish soap, then soak your jewelry in there and scrub with a clean toothbrush to get into all the nooks and crannies,” says Landau.
-“Then rinse in a bowl of warm water (without soap) and set to dry on a clean paper towel.”
+“The simplest way to clean it at home is to fill a bowl with warm water and a squeeze of dish soap.
+Then soak your jewelry in there and scrub with a clean toothbrush to get into all the nooks and crannies,” says Landau.
+“Then rinse in a bowl of warm water (without soap), and set to dry on a clean paper towel.”